 ASC was launched in 1997 by a group of state service commissioners and executive directors.
 The motivation for establishing the Association was a belief that voluntary service, in all its forms, would be strengthened and enhanced by an organization that could mobilize the expertise of commissioners and staff to promote and represent all streams of national and community service.

-CNCS is a federal agency that engages millions of Americans in service through its core programs -- Senior Corps, AmeriCorps, and the Social Innovation Fund -- and the national volunteer efforts through Serve.gov.
-As the nation’s largest grantmaker for service and volunteering, CNCS plays a critical role in strengthening America’s nonprofit sector and addressing our nation’s challenges through service.
+AmeriCorps is a federal agency that sends people power and funding to communities across the country.
+Disaster response, opioid crisis, education – these are just a few of the causes where AmeriCorps members and AmeriCorps Seniors volunteers have stepped up to strengthen their community.-- and the national volunteer efforts through Serve.gov.
+As the nation’s largest grantmaker for service and volunteering, AmeriCorps plays a critical role in strengthening America’s nonprofit sector and addressing our nation’s challenges through service.

 Directors of Volunteers in Agencies (DOVIA)